-FINDING → Right now, minimal Saturday service is provided in Oroville via Regional Route 20.
+FINDING → Minimal Saturday service is provided in Oroville via Regional Route 20.
 The need for localized Saturday service in Oroville is an Unmet Transit Need that is not reasonable to meet based on Criterion 1 - Cost Effectiveness.
 Based on weekday service passenger numbers and projected ridership, the requested service would not meet the minimum farebox recovery ratio of 10%.
-The estimated farebox recovery ratio for Saturday service in Oroville is 5.79%.
+The estimated farebox recovery ratio for Saturday service in Oroville is 4.58%.